sidharrth2002/computational-intelligence/lab3/README.md

 #### Using Temporal Difference Learning

+##### State Hashing

+The state for TDL consists of a key-value dictionary.
+The representation is: `(the rows in nim, action tuple): Q`.
+The rows are hashed into a string, with each value separated by a hyphen.

 In TDL, Q values are updated after each move.
 The Q values are updated using the following equation:

 $$Q(s, a) = Q(s, a) + \alpha \cdot (r + \gamma \cdot \max_{a'} Q(s', a') - Q(s, a))$$

 TDL exploits the Markov property of the game, where the next state is only dependent on the current state and the action taken.
 Performance was initially poor, but improved after tuning the hyperparameters (alpha, gamma, epsilon).

+The best reported win rate is `80%` against a random opponent after 5000 rounds of training at a 0.4 epsilon (exploration rate) and 1000 iterations of testing at 0 epsilon (max exploitation).
+Learning rate is decayed accordingly.

 #### Using Monte Carlo Learning